 The primary goals of education in Australian schools, from Kindergarten through Year 12, are to provide equitable opportunities for all students and to pursue educational excellence across the board.

 Teaching Styles And Assessment Methods

-These may include individual research projects, group assignments, oral and visual presentations, the use of technology including PowerPoint, podcast or vodcast presentations, as well as the more traditional class tests and assignments.
-In addition, national and state testing programs ensure standards are met and maintained.
+Individual research projects, group assignments, oral and visual presentations, the use of technology such as PowerPoint, podcast or vodcast presentations, and more traditional class tests and assignments may all fall under this category.

 All Australian schools offer a strong welfare structure to ensure the ongoing support of every student.
 These include:

 - International student coordinators present in every school

 - Careers advisers to assist students with planning and applying for post-secondary study

 - English as a second language support staff and programs